GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 directional gradient in the direction of the artificial light source and scaling the gradients to have approximately a normal distribution on the interval [-1,+1].
-These intensities are used to add "white" or "black" to the color as defined by the *z*-values and the CPT file.
+These intensities are used to add "white" or "black" to the color as defined by the *z*-values and the CPT.
 An intensity of zero leaves the color unchanged.
 Higher values will brighten the color, lower values will darken it, all without changing the original hue of the color (see Chapter `Color Space: The Final Frontier`_ for more details).
 The